ethereumjs/ethereumjs-lib/docs/utils.md

 ### properties
- - `MAX_INTERGER`  - The max interger that the VM can handle
+ - `MAX_INTEGER`  - The max interger that the VM can handle

 ## methods
 ### `zero256()`